v-rajagt/IntuneDocs/intune/apps/apps-win32-s-mode.md

 By assigning the S mode supplemental policy in Intune, you enable the device to make an exception to the device's existing S mode policy, which allows the uploaded corresponding signed app catalog.
 The policy sets an allow list of apps (the app catalog) that can be used on the S mode device.

-## Prerequisites
+> [!NOTE]
-- Win32 apps on S mode devices are only supported on Windows 10 November 2019 Update (build 18363) or later versions.
+> Win32 apps on S mode devices are only supported on Windows 10 November 2019 Update (build 18363) or later versions.

 <!-- Add WDAC tooling diagram  -->